city41/smaghetti/README.md

 ## Code contributions

 PRs are welcome, but please open an issue and discuss with me first before starting any work.
-That way no one does any wasted effort
+That way no one does any wasted effort.
+The code is pretty messy and in many parts of the codebase I'm more focused on figuring stuff out than creating clean code.
+So I am refactoring pretty often.
+I'd hate to merge a refactor that really harms someone else's PR.

 ## Bug reports